 We have no experience conducting our operations as a stand-alone public company.
-We are now a stand-alone public company, we will face enhanced administrative and compliance requirements, which may result in substantial costs.
-In addition, since we are a public company, our management team will need to develop the expertise necessary to comply with the regulatory and other requirements applicable to public companies, including those relating to corporate governance, internal control, listing standards, and investor relations issues.
+After we become a stand-alone public company upon the completion of this offering, we will face enhanced administrative and compliance requirements, which may result in substantial costs.
+In addition, since we are becoming a public company, our management team will need to develop the expertise necessary to comply with the regulatory and other requirements applicable to public companies, including those relating to corporate governance, internal control, listing standards, and investor relations issues.
 We cannot guarantee that we will be able to do so in a timely and effective manner.